antmicro/kenning/README.md

 * `core` - provides interface APIs for datasets, models, optimizers, runtimes and runtime protocols,
 * `datasets` - provides implementations for datasets,
 * `modelwrappers` - provides implementations for models for various problems implemented in various frameworks,
-* `compilers` - provides implementations for compilers and optimizers for deep learning models,
+* `optimizers` - provides implementations for compilers and optimizers for deep learning models,
 * `runtimes` - provides implementations of runtime on target devices,
 * `interfaces` - provides interface classes to group related methods used in Kenning `core` classes,
 * `runtimeprotocols` - provides implementations for communication protocols between host and tested target,